Wrapper-Offline-Electron/wrapper-offline-electron.github.io/README.md

 Please use [Wrapper Offline Desktop](https://wrapper-offline-desktop.github.io) instead, which has less bugs, and more nice updates.

+# Wrapper Offline Electron has a critical bug?

+Report it to our [discord server](https://github.com/jackprogramsjp/Wrapper-Offline-Electron)!

 # Downloads

 No dependencies (like Flash Player) needed!
 They are already provided for you!